 7 September – 27 October, 2017

-Hodges Taylor, in collaboration with David Lusk Gallery, is pleased to present recent paintings and sculptures by Nashville-based and self-taught artist Kit Reuther.
+In collaboration with David Lusk Gallery, KIT REUTHER: casual geometry presents recent paintings and sculptures by the Nashville-based and self-taught artist.
 Reuther’s work has evolved over her career from realism to complete abstractionism.
 Reuther’s playful take on the confines of geometry stems from her intuition, rather than any particular rubric or subject matter.
 She contemplates a canvas and shapes a sculpture with meditative restraint.
 As Reuther states, “I try to avoid making art with an intended outcome or message for the viewer.
 My only real intention is to make work that pushes and challenges me and feels slightly odd and fresh to my eyes.”
 Reuther’s casually elegant approach to line, form, and color provides respite from rules and an approachable richness in their subtleties.

 ELIZABETH ALEXANDER: I May Not Be A Lion